mearlboro/mearlboro.github.io/contact.md

 If you're interested in working with me, or just getting in touch, contact me at *madalina.sas@pm.me*.
 To learn more about my experience you can have a look at my [CV](/assets/files/mis_cv.pdf), [LinkedIn](https://www.linkedin.com/in/madalina-sas-924130a9) or [GitHub](https://github.com/mearlboro).

-If you wish to talk about SnowWall, privacy, and paranoia *ms@snowwall.tech* is the right place.
+If you wish to talk about SnowWall, privacy, and tin foil hats, *ms@snowwall.tech* is the right place.
+We're always looking for new members to join our team.

 I prefer encrypted communication so here's [my public key](/assets/files/mis.asc).

 # this site
 This site is built with [Jekyll](https://jekyllrb.com) and is a live work in progress.
 Because I always learn and always change, so does this site.
-For now, it looks a little bit different every time you visit it.
 A more immersive and interactive experience is coming soon.

-To keep in touch with further developments of this site and more exciting projects, feel free to subscribe [via RSS](/feed.xml).
+Feel free to subscribe [via RSS](/feed.xml) if you're curious.